JonmarCorpuz/SecondBrain/AWS - SQS.md

 * Helps reduce the number of empty responses returned by the SQS service
 * Helps optimize costs and improve efficiency by reducing the number of unnecessary requests made by the client to check for new messages
+* Reduces false empty responses by querying all SQS servers in the user's VPC

 ![]()